lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>
 <br/>

-> :bulb: - The above example uses multiple jobs definition which I will further elaborate at the [Flaw Control section](##Flaw-Control)
+> :bulb: - The above example uses multiple jobs definition which I will further elaborate at the [Flow Control section](##flow-control)

 ### Pipeline Scan
 #### Script